wesleymutwiri/gallery2/README.md

 ## Live Demo

+Coming soon

 ## Description

 Splashinterest is a simple application made using python-django framework which displays images to users.
 The users can also search images on the site.
 Image links can be copied for downloading and also image description and locations can be found from the site.
 The images are divided into categories and each and every image has information that may be valuable to the viewers of the site.
 Get high quality images for free right from this site.
 The images are added via the admin and viewers can only view and copy image links.
 Uploading of images is purely the administrators work which easens the work of the user.
 The site doesn't require logging in.
-Enjoy the content
+Enjoy the content.

 ### Setup and Installation Requirements